frontarm/navi/docs/getting-started/Declaration.md

 `Junction` takes a single object mapping keys to branches.
 The keys are used internally, but they're also used to generate default paths.
 In this example, the dashboard branch will use the default path, while the contacts branch will use the given one.

-`Branch` specifies a single type of Route which can be extract from the part of the `Location` which our junction corresponds to.
+`Branch` specifies a single type of Route which can be extracted from the part of the `Location` which our junction corresponds to.
 It can contains the following options:

 -   `path`: *string*